 Pay attention to any signs of tension between your loved one and others in the nursing home.
 If your loved one displays fear of a person, do not disregard their feelings.
 Sexual abuse of elders in a nursing home is any sexual act that occurs without their consent.
 This could include forcing the elder to undress, or forcing elders to view materials they do not wish to see.

 Psychological or emotional abuse in the nursing home can include intimidation, humiliation, and excessive blaming or scapegoating.
 Abusive nursing home caregivers may also actively ignore nursing home residents, isolate them from others, or purposefully irritate or bother them in some way.
 Your elderly loved ones should be taken seriously by their caregivers, and not teased.

 Many families in the United States decide to place loved ones in nursing home facilities.
 We do this in the best interests of our aging loved ones.
 Ideally, nursing homes provide safety, attentive healthcare, and companionship in our family members’ twilight years.
 We do not and should not expect abuse.
 If you suspect abuse is happening in a nursing home, it is important to act.
-Do not look the other way; we all must listen carefully to our seniors and their caregivers, and we all have a duty to intervene if we suspect nursing home abuse.
-Bring much needed awareness to the issue by making it part of your conversations, and educate others about nursing home abuse.
+Do not look the other way; we all must listen carefully to our seniors and their caregivers, and we all must intervene if we suspect nursing home abuse.
+Bring much-needed awareness to the issue by making it part of your conversations, and educate others about nursing home abuse.
 Together we can protect our vulnerable loved ones.

-If you believe that you or a loved one has suffered abuse in a nursing home, call us now at 1-800-THE-EAGLE (1-800-843-3245) or fill out the short and simple case form here.
-You may have a valid claim and be entitled to compensation for your injuries or losses.
+If you believe that you or a loved one has suffered abuse in a nursing home, call or text (602) 808-6100 or fill out the short and simple email form to begin a FREE case review from our Tucson nursing home abuse lawyer team.
+You may have a valid claim and be entitled to compensation for you or your loved one’s injuries or losses.